Water Conservation Overview

 Water Shortage Levels of Action Table

 The MPWD continues to prioritize water conservation and water use efficiency throughout its service territory.
-MPWD customers have responded to the challenge by meeting and exceeding voluntary goals over the past year and by taking advantage of the many programs, rebates, tools, and other measures offered by the MPWD under the California Way of Life conservation campaign.
+MPWD customers have responded to the challenge by meeting and exceeding voluntary goals by taking advantage of the many programs, rebates, tools, and other measures offered by the MPWD under the California Way of Life water efficiency campaign.

 The MPWD has provided its customers with safe, quality water with friendly, professional service for more than 90 years.
 We look forward to working together with our customers to ensure continued delivery of our most valuable resource for the next 90 years and beyond.